-Short-tail keywords are search phrases people with only one or two words.
+Short-tail keywords are search phrases that make up the head of the search demand curve, often comprising of only one or two keywords.
 They have a couple of different advantages over long-tail keywords:

 - Short-tail keywords tend to have extremely high search volume, meanings lots of people searching for them all the time

 - Because they are so short, it means they are less specific than searches with more words.